ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 ***Example:***

-Let’s make changes to the example we tried out in the Getting Started section.
-In order to test the getRandomJoke function without actually calling the endpoint, we can use the test:mock function to mock the `get` remote function of the client object.
+Let's make changes to the example in the [Quick Start](/swan-lake/learn/testing-quick-start) page.
+In order to test the `getRandomJoke` function without actually calling the endpoint, use the `test:mock` function to mock the `get` remote function of the client object.

 Change the content of the ***main_test.bal*** file as follows: